iamsuparvit/CUPopBusTimeTable/README.md

 2. **Logic Flow:**
    - The shortcut extracts the current day (`EEE`), hour (`HH`), and minute (`mm`).
    - It calculates the target hour (Current Hour + 1 if Minute > 55).
+   - See if current day is Saturday, Sunday, or weekday.
    - It performs a **Dictionary Lookup**: `Bus Line` → `Day Type` → `Hour`.
 3. **Display:** The result is parsed and alerted to the user.